CNMSwarmTeam/CNM-SRWG-2017/CNM-SRWG 2017/mobility/src/READMEMOBILITY.txt

             - Uses sendDriveCommand
         - Continues to Rotate 30 Degrees, Drive, and Reset (LINES: 969 - 1003)

+  + Reverse Behavior
+    - REWORKED REVERSE BEHAVIOR
+      + Changed Timer Times/Handlers
+      + Added Function
+        - Instead of changing the state of a bool, made a function to do all the work
+          + CNMStartReversing (VOID) - (PROTOTYPE: LINE 313; DEFINITION: LINE 1567)
+            - Kicks off initial timers and states
+        - ADDED cnmReverseReset (VOID) - PROTOTYPE: LINE 314; DEFINITION: LINE 1548)
+          + Resets all variables to their default state
+          + Useful for stopping and starting reverse behavior
+        - Still FORCES rover to reverse (no elegant solution) LINE: 507

+  + HAVE HEAVILY MODIFIED TARGET HANDLER
+    - Now counts number of targets it sees (not just center tags)
+    - Figues out how many targets are on the left and right
+      + Uses this info for choosing which way to turn for avoidance

+  + Center Finding Behavior
+    - Used DropOff Code for squaring the rover up to the nest
+      + Code is in CNMCentered (BOOL) - (PROTOTYPE: LINE 323; DEFINITION: LINE 1632)
+        - returns true only if it is squared up
+      + If CNMCentered returns true
+        - projects center point
+        - stores it in AVGCenter
+      + Reverses

   + Target Avoidance (STILL W.I.P.)
     - Target Avoidance Still Needs LOVE
     ---TARGET AVOIDANCE NOTES---